valancej/documentation/_pro/builds-and-configuration/cli.md

 For instance, you can run `jet run service_app` or `jet run service_app echo "hello"` where `service_app` is one of the services defined in your [codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

 **Note** that you can also run `jet run --help` to see a list of special options you can pass Jet to invoke different CI/CD contexts and behaviors.

+## Jet Cleanup

+With `jet cleanup` you can be sure that Jet removed any leftover containers or other artifacts of your local build run.

+Typically, cleanup happens by default but the `jet cleanup` command allows you to invoke it manually if there are any issues that prevent Jet from completing.

+## Jet Validate

+The `jet validate` command will confirm that your [codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) and [codeship-steps.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}) are valid and ready to be used.
+If there are any configuration issues with your files, the `jet validate` command will let you know what to address.

 ## Debugging Your Builds